 So far this experience feels like two families trying to meet in the middle to make the best life for this baby.
-Some adoptions are so impersonal, but ours has really been an eye opener on getting to know her personally, understanding a new ethnicity, comprehending a new family dynamic, and giving the best life for this baby.
+Rarely do any of us get to experience that kind of love.
+Some adoptions are so impersonal, but ours has been a real eye opener.
+Mostly on getting to know her personally, understanding a new ethnicity, comprehending a new family dynamic, and giving the best life for this baby.
 I’m grateful that I have had the chance to meet our birthmom, to get to know her and love her.
-I am sure the experience, and her being part of it, will end up being more important to me as time goes on!
+I am sure this adoption experience, and our birth mom being such a huge part of it, will end up being one of the most important moments of my life!

 To read more, click Our Adoption Story: Part 6